Demon White Bones – Journey to the West

 “You don’t know me, Mr Pig.”
 Dem Bones start to explain.
-“Before I died and rotted away to a skeleton, I was a woman and a man, a famous fiction writer and a finance review editor, a college professor and a forensic expert, a storyteller in history and a culture minister in a bogus provincial government … By any standards, I was a public intellectual.”
+“Before I died and rotted away to a skeleton, I was a woman and a man, a famous fiction writer Fang and a finance review editor Hu, a storyteller in history Yi and a culture minister Long in a bogus provincial government … By any standards, I was a public intellectual.”

 Monkey got crossed and began to shake his cudgel.

 The demon continued and surveyed around, “I wrote a diary about my life with a kung fu man which has been translated into many dialects, a novel about the soft bury of ten thousand dead human bodies on an island which received many awards, a book on the great river and great mountains in 1949 which won wide acclaims from all bitter losers, a finance review magazine that persistently predicted the collapse of the Middle Kingdom …”

 “Enough of your bullshit!”
 Monkey was fed up and bashed hard at the self-claimed formal public intellectual until it turned into a pile of white bones.

 Pig commented, “At least it was honest this time.”

 Sandi agreed, “It was not one man or one woman but a bunch of vicious losers.”

 Monkey rejoined the team and the four began their new journey to the land of enlightenment.